manuelangladatort/website/content/authors/admin/_index.md

   url: 'https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/), and a visiting researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at the Max Planck Institute for Empirical Aesthetics.
-I am interested in understanding the psychological and cultural foundations of complex social behaviour such as music and aesthetics, and the role they play in human societies and cultural evolution.
-My research combines computational methods with innovative psychological experiments to study how such behaviours emerge through the interplay of human cognition, social interaction, and cultural transmission.
+bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/) and co-leader of the [Music, Mind, and Brain Group](https://www.musicmindbrain.com/).
+My research uses computational methods and innovative behavioural experiments to study the psychological and cultural foundations of complex social behaviours, such as music and aesthetics, and their impact on society and culture.

 # Interests to show in About widget
 interests:
 - Cultural Evolution
 - Music Cognition
-- Empirical Aesthetics
+- Aesthetic Science
 - Collective Creativity
 - Computational Social Science